Frequently Asked QuestionsA

 • Level 2 – $7,500 maximum

-How many Rural Outreach grants can my association receive in a calendar year?
+How many Rural Outreach grants can an association receive in a calendar year?

 An association can receive one grant in each level per year.

-What Types of Events/Activities can the Level 1 Fund
+What types of initiatives can the Level 1 Fund?

 The grant can support hosting an education course, such as a well and septic class, a guest speaker to address a specific rural related issue or stakeholder meeting.

-What Types of Activities/Initiatives can the Level 2 Fund
+What types of initiative can the Level 2 Fund?

 The grant can fund efforts, such as conferences, forums, research, studies and ordinance drafting, to advocate and engage in rural outreach issues with other stakeholders and elected officials.

-What activities are NOT eligible for grant funds:
+The following are NOT eligible uses of grant funds:

 • REALTOR® association staff time/hours